1. GENERAL POINTS

 • Include an email address and professional affiliation for each contributing author.

-• Include an abstract of not more than 150 words long and listing not more than six relevant keywords.
+• Include an abstract of not more than 250 words long.

 • Submit both Word and PDF files of your contribution to ensure the proper typesetting of special characters